Bishop Kenney was born on 7 May 1946 in Newcastle-upon-Tyne, and brought up in Birmingham in the parish of St Mary & St John, Gravelly Hill.

 One of his major concerns has been to build up the Caritas organisation of the diocese.
 Caritas is responsible for the pastoral-social work of the Church on both a national and international basis.

 In 1991 he was elected President of Caritas Europe for a four-year term.
 The major part of this work concerned the problems of refugees and immigrants within Europe and the building up of the Caritas organisations in the eastern part of our continent.
 He was re-elected for a further four-year term in 1995.
-He is now serving a second term on the Legal Affairs Commission of Caritas Internationalis that has its headquarters in the Vatican.
+He served for three terms on the Legal Affairs Commission of Caritas Internationalis that has its headquarters in the Vatican.

-Bishop Kenney was elected Diocesan Administrator of the Archdiocese of Birmingham by the College of Consulters, during their meeting at Cathedral House, Birmingham, on Friday 22 May.
+Bishop Kenney was elected Diocesan Administrator of the Archdiocese of Birmingham by the Cathedral Chapter.
+His term of office ended on the installation of Archbishop Bernard Longley, in December 2009.

 He is a member of the Las Casas Advisory Board which promotes critical reflection on questions of human dignity in the light of Catholic social teaching and theology; a trustee of the Newman Trust, Oxford since 2012; a member of the diocesan Justice & Peace Commission and most recently, the Chair of the Pastoral Planning Group, which coordinates planning for the future of the Southern region of the diocese.